andersinno/respa/docs/payments.md

 Everytime a product is saved, a new copy of it is created in the db, so product modifying does not affect already existing orders.

-All prices are in euros.
-A product's price is stored in `price` field.
-However, there are different ways the value should be interpreted depending on `price_type` field's value:

-- `fixed`: The price stays always the same regardless of the reservation, so if `price` is `10.00` the final price is 10.00 EUR.

-- `per_period`: When price type is `per_period`, field `price_period` contains length of the period, for example if `price` is `10.00` and `price_period` is `00:30:00` it means the actual price is 10.00 EUR / 0.5h

 Model `Order` represents orders of products.
 One and only one order is linked to exactly one reservation.

 An order can be in state `waiting`, `confirmed`, `rejected`, `expired` or `cancelled`.
 A new order will start from state `waiting`, and from there it will change to one of the other states.
 Only valid other state change is from `confirmed` to `cancelled`.

 An order is created by providing its data in `order` field when creating a reservation via the API.
 The UI must also provide a return URL to which the user will be redirected after the payment process has been completed.
 In the creation response the UI gets back a payment URL, to which it must redirect the user to start the actual payment process.

+Model `OrderLine` is where the pricing information is stored.

+All prices are in euros.
+A product's price at the time of ordering is stored in `unit_price` field.
+However, there are different ways the value should be interpreted depending on `price_type` field's value:

+- `fixed`: The price stays always the same regardless of the reservation, so if `unit_price` is `10.00` the final price is 10.00 EUR.

+- `per_period`: When price type is `per_period`, field `price_period` contains length of the period, for example if `unit_price` is `10.00` and `price_period` is `00:30:00` it means the actual price is 10.00 EUR / 0.5h

 ## Administration